 Fresh air.
 Incredible scenery.
 Acres of powder.
 There are few things more satisfying than a day on the slopes.
 But it seems a lot of us are taking in more than scenery when we go skiing or boarding—and that could result in a serious injury.

-Research1 found that 30% of skiers/boarders report they consume alcohol or drugs more than usual while visiting ski resorts.
-What’s more, these people believe that drug or alcohol consumption has significantly less impact on their ability to ski/snowboard safely than on their ability to drive.
+Research found that 30% of skiers/boarders report they consume alcohol or drugs more than usual while visiting ski resorts.1 What’s more, these people believe that drug or alcohol consumption has significantly less impact on their ability to ski/snowboard safely than on their ability to drive.

 Another thing: alcohol can make you a lot more willing to take risks, and do things we would never do if we were sober.
 The problem is, when you’re on the mountain, that kind of inhibition can lead to trying things that are way beyond your ability.
 Once you have a few, that double black diamond doesn’t look so intimidating.
 A double-cork on the half-pipe seems doable.
 That big open bowl seems the perfect place to tuck in and go flat-out.

 Just to be clear: we’re not anti-fun.
 We just want people to use their common sense.
-The fact is, drinking belongs in the village, not so much on the mountain.
+The fact is, drinking belongs in the village—not so much on the mountain.
 The next time you hit the slopes, use your common sense, and save it for the après ski.
-That way, you can keep on having a great time in the snow.
+That way, you can keep on having a great time.

 - Sherker S, Finch C, Kehoe EJ, Doverty M. Drunk, drowsy, doped: skiers’ and snowboarders’ injury risk perceptions regarding alcohol, fatigue and recreational drug use.
 International Journal of Injury Control and Safety Promotion.
 2006;13(3):151–7.

 - Discharge Abstract Database, BC Ministry of Health.